sebastian-rojasordonez/RealSense-D435i-with-ROS-2-Humble-and-Jetson-ORIN/README.md

 ## 📬 Credits

-Maintained by [Your Name].
+Maintained by Sebastian Rojas-Ordoñez.
 Inspired by community struggles to get RealSense D435i working reliably in ROS 2.

 Contributions and issues welcome!